-The trichroic prism essentially reverses the action of the two dichroic filters after the image data has been added to the components by the LCDs.
-The trichroic prism is created by combining two dichroic prisms: the first combines the blue and green components into a cyan component which is then combined in a second dichroic prism with the red component to produce the full-colour image (see Figure 10(b)).
-The trichroic prism can be removed from the optical assembly and used to show that light can be split into three components; light shone through the "output" face will show different intensities at each face of the prism depending on its colour.
+The trichroic prism is created by combining two dichroic prisms: the first combines the blue and green components into a cyan component which is then combined in a second dichroic prism with the red component to produce the full-colour image (see figure 10(b)).
+The trichroic prism can be removed from the optical assembly and used to show that light can be split into three components; light shone through the 'output' face will show different intensities at each face of the prism depending on its colour.